jinghuazhao/Computational-Statistics/LANGUAGES.md

 Information on R and RStudio can be seen from installation section of this, https://github.com/jinghuazhao/Computational-Statistics.

-The use of double-byte characters needs specific handling, e.g.,
+The use of multi-byte string needs specific handling, e.g.,
 ```bash
 # on Bash
 iconv myfile -f UTF-8 -t ISO-8859-1 -c